SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

   **When?**: If tracing is enabled

-  Please run the following command to manually delete Deployment and ConfigMap in helm chart v2 before upgrade:
+  Run the following command to manually delete otelcol Deployment and ConfigMap:

   ```
   kubectl delete deployment --namespace=${NAMESPACE} --cascade=orphan ${HELM_RELEASE_NAME}-sumologic-otelcol